The relatives, friends and siblings of the world that you see,

 Ratnaakar took the challenge.
 To make sure the saint does not escape, he tied

-him to the tree and then left for home.
+him down and then left for home.
 He asked his wife, children, parents

 and other family member if they would partake of the sins he daily commits for